spatie/laravel-health/docs/installation-setup.md

      */
     'oh_dear_endpoint' => [
         'enabled' => false,

         /*
+         * When this option is enabled, the checks will run before sending a response.
+         * Otherwise, we'll send the results from the last time the checks have run.
+         */
+        'always_send_fresh_results' => true,

+        /*
          * The secret that is displayed at the Application Health settings at Oh Dear.